Super Sponsor Scheme and Homes for Ukraine: guidance for local authorities

 Primary and secondary education

 Families arriving from Ukraine with children in primaries 1 to 5 will automatically be entitled to free school meals under the universal provision policy for this age group.
 Where they have children in older age groups, these families will still be eligible if they are in receipt of any of the eligible qualifying benefits.
-More information on Eligibility for free school lunches on the school meals page.
+Read more information on eligibility for free school lunches on the school meals page.

 Local authorities also have the option to offer free school meals using local discretion where a family does not meet the national eligibility criteria.
-The Scottish Government does not specify when local discretion should be used, however one such example could be where a newly arrived family from Ukraine has made an application for Universal Credit but they are still awaiting their first monthly award notice.
+The Scottish Government does not specify when local discretion should be used, however you may wish to speak to the child’s school who will be able to offer advice.

 Families arriving from Ukraine will be eligible to receive the school clothing grant if they meet the local eligibility criteria, however this criteria is set locally by councils and not the Scottish Government.
 If a family does not meet your local eligibility criteria, but is experiencing financial hardship, local authorities may wish to consider discretionary support.